 Assessment information is shared with all schools across the Trust so that schools can benchmark their performance.
-Good practice is identified and shared and areas for development are also identified and form part of the Trust Improvement Plan, as well as its School's Improvement Plan.
+Good practice is identified and shared and areas for development are also identified and form part of the Strategic Plan, as well as its School Improvement Plan.